jackowaya/GBBO-Fantasy/README.md

 For scoring, it has to be clear a baker used the ingredient.
 This is another reason to choose flavorings - they are almost always mentioned explicitly, whereas even a somewhat uncommon staple like an unusual sugar may not be.
+You can also use this as a catch up method, by having only the player(s) in last place select the ingredient that will score points that week.